 \textbf{Setup.}~The findings in \S~\ref{subsec:evaluation-RQ3} inspire us to develop a cluster to detect the models' abnormal internal logics.
 We use the Mean-Shift clustering technique~\cite{cheng1995mean} to distinguish between the models' normal and abnormal behaviors automatically.
 More specifically, we first calculate the clustering centers of normal and abnormal neuron activations.
 When a new state's model activation is observed, we measure its distance between the normal and abnormal clusters.
 If it is too far from the normal clusters, we then regard it as abnormal behavior.
 The size of the dataset we use for clustering is 6,000, half of which are abnormal neuron activations found by \tool.
 We then randomly split 20\% of the entire dataset as test data to assess the performance of our detector.

-In addition, we repair the models used by DNN-based ACAS Xu with the crash-triggering state sequences found by \tool.
-The ``repair'' is a standard data augmentation procedure~\cite{feng2020genaug, yang2019data, gleave2019adversarial}, where we construct our fine-tuning dataset with the crash-triggering sequences and randomly sampled sequences, both of which contain 13,600 frames.
+In addition, we repair the models used by DNN-based ACAS Xu with the findings of \tool.
+Here, ``repair'' represents a standard data augmentation procedure~\cite{feng2020genaug, yang2019data, gleave2019adversarial}, where we construct a dataset to fine tune the model.
+Our fine-tuning dataset includes the crash-triggering sequences found by \tool\ and randomly sampled sequences, both of which contain 13,600 frames.
 We manually label the crash-triggering frames with the optimal actions that can avoid collisions.
 Then, we re-run fuzz testing with the same settings as in \S~\ref{subsec:evaluation-RQ1} to assess our repairment.
 Further, we randomly select 3,000 initial states and compare their cumulative rewards before and after the models have been repaired to measure the performance of the repaired models on normal cases.
 We underline that other models can be fine-tuned and made more robust in the same way.